One of my favorite parts about owning a Fujifilm camera is all the third-party accessories and gear you can get for them.

-People like to use these who have glasses.
+People like to use those who have glasses.
 They are extended out a little bit to help block stray light.

 The terminal caps are nice to keep your terminals clean.
 I use them on my cameras without the thumb grip.

 Terminal Caps – Amazon – In case you lose yours.

 Grips And Body Cases

 Fuji X-T1 Leather Cases